 - Compromise and split the cost

 Consider an upfront flat rate based on shipping cost, weight, or purchase price.
 That way your customer knows the cost of returning something before they buy, and there are no surprises.
-Weigh the costs to determine if free returns are feasible.
+Free returns are not always feasible, so weigh the costs before giving it away.
 One compromise is to have the customer pay for returns under $50.

 To pick and deliver an order costs between $3.94 and $13.12 — it could cost double or triple that to be processed on the way back.